NOTE: Our Deep Rock Galactic: Driller Guide has been recently updated for Season 4.

 3. Colette Wave Cooker

 The latest in microwave technology has been added to the Driller’s arsenal in Season 2 for easy cooking on the go.
-This beautiful portable microwave is the Driller’s best secondary weapon and can be customized to further enhance his primary weapon’s role or as a standalone oven of invisible death.
+This beautiful portable microwave is the best (in our opinion) secondary weapon for the Driller and can be customized to further enhance his primary weapon’s role or as a standalone oven of invisible death.

 Making this even better is that the weapon’s beam is wide enough to do AoE damage.
 Everything in its reticle will be hit by the microwaves.
 Depending on which modification you take from its 4th row, you can further increase the beam’s width or sacrifice a bit to increase the rate of fire.

-Additionally, it functions on a battery system, so you have to juggle the weapon’s heat bar.
+Do note that it functions on a battery system, so you’ll have to juggle the weapon’s heat bar.
 Even with modifications reducing heat generation, it’s prone to overheating so careful management is needed.